demichie/OpenPDAC-12/applications/utilities/topoGrid/README.md

 # Mesh Deformation Procedure in **topoGridNew**

 The **topoGridNew** utility deforms the computational mesh to conform to a given topography.
 The process uses a combination of bilinear interpolation, inverse distance weighting (IDW), and blending techniques to compute vertical displacements and areas.
-The deformation accounts for contributions from the base ($z = 0$) and the top boundary to compute the deformation at all the points of the mesh.
+The deformation accounts for contributions from the base ($z = 0$) and the top boundary to compute the deformation at the internal points of the mesh.

 ---